William Howard Taft National Historic Site

 William Howard Taft National Historic Site is a historic house at 2038 Auburn Avenue in the Mount Auburn Historic District of Cincinnati, Ohio, a mile (1.6 km) north of Downtown.
 It was the birthplace and childhood home of William Howard Taft, the 27th president and the 10th chief justice of the United States.
 It is a two-story Greek Revival house built circa 1845.

 History

 William Howard Taft's father, Alphonso Taft, came to Cincinnati from Vermont in 1838 to establish a law practice.
 He moved his family to this house a little over a decade later.
 Alphonso Taft became an early supporter of the Republican Party in Cincinnati.
 He lived in this house with his family and parents.
 He would eventually serve as the 31st United States Secretary of War and the 34th United States Attorney General.
+Subsequent to serving in those positions, Taft also served as United States Minister to Austria-Hungary, being appointed to this position in 1882 and in 1884, serving as United States Minister to Russia until 1885.